 SAT/ACT Writing Section Requirements

 Johnson & Wales University considers the SAT Essay/ACT Writing section optional and may not include it as part of their admissions consideration.
-You don't need to worry too much about Writing for this school, but other schools you're applying to may require it.
+You don't need to worry too much about Writing for this school, but other schools you're applying to may require or recommend it.

 Every school requires an application with the bare essentials - high school transcript and GPA, application form, and other core information.
 Many schools, as explained above, also require SAT and ACT scores, as well as letters of recommendation, application essays, and interviews.
 We'll cover the exact requirements of Johnson & Wales University here.